Maia-Everett/lintian.eu/_posts/2024-06-09-warcraft-retrospective-29.md

 <!--more-->

-Yes, Heroes IV has six campaigns with a novel-length story *each*, containing good twists and turns.
+Yes, Heroes 4 has six campaigns with a novel-length story *each*, containing good twists and turns.
 But that storytelling is done through text throughout the missions and is almost completely divorced from the gameplay.

 {% figure [caption:"Story: a young orphan is looking for a new home for her fellow downtrodden.
 Gameplay: build a massive army and crush all opposition!"] %}
 ![Heroes IV](/assets/wr/h4_storytelling.jpg)